tasmania

 Practical Considerations When Filming in Tasmania

-Tasmania offers remarkable locations, but filming often involves environmental, heritage and weather-related considerations that require careful planning.
+Tasmania offers remarkable locations, but filming often involves environmental, heritage and logistical considerations that require early planning.

 Working with Councils & Agencies in Tasmania